compbiocore/cbc-hugo-site/content/services/_index.md

 consulting:
   section:
     - title: "# Consulting Services"
+      id: consulting
       text: "<p>The Core provides two distinct complimentary services  to all researchers at Brown.</p>
      <p><strong>Appointment Based</strong>&nbsp;&ndash;&nbsp;A team of experienced computational biologists and biostatisticians are on-hand to help investigators design experiments.</p>
-             <p><strong>Weekly Consulting Sessions</strong>&nbsp;&ndash;&nbsp;The Core offers two weekly Consulting sessions for all researchers to discuss any immediate issues  in data anlysis including trouble-shooting code, help with stiatistical analysis and discussion of options for bioinformatic analysis.</p>"
+     <p><strong>Weekly Consulting Sessions</strong>&nbsp;&ndash;&nbsp;The Core offers two weekly Consulting sessions for all researchers to discuss any immediate issues  in data analysis including trouble-shooting code, help with statistical analysis and discussion of options for bioinformatic analysis.</p>"
       text2: "To avail of the consulting services please sign up below if you have not used the CBC services before.
 Use the scheduler below to reserve a slot for the weekly  consulting sessions and in the event that all slots are filled and you need an appointment sooner contact our **[helpdesk](mailto:cbc-help.brown.edu)**."
       button:
-        - title: "Sing-up"
+        - title: "Sign-up"
           href: "https://docs.google.com/forms/d/e/1FAIpQLSeEYb83-J6tuevzmNPxMFW6Jy_p3fn4PLigEzBIGRTbRUH-pw/viewform"
         - title: Schedule a session
           href: "https://calendar.google.com/calendar/selfsched?sstoken=UUlMRmZqUzlHR0pjfGRlZmF1bHR8NWVlZjkzMmUwNjdlNmE4ZDIwMGU2NzI0YzY3YWVlOTQ"